mishadoff/mishadoff.github.com_octopress/source/_posts/2013-12-11-clojure-design-patterns.markdown

 *Eve:* You just hide value that affects
 behaviour inside `User` object.
 We could use strategy to pass it directly `user.newsFeed(subscriptionType)`.
-*Pedro:* Maybe, State is very close to the Strategy.
+*Pedro:* Agreed, State is very close to the Strategy.
 They even have the same UML diagrams. but we encapsulate balance and bind it to user.
 *Eve:* I think it achieves the same goal using another mechanism, from clojure perspective it can be implemented